Odette Annable: Career

-Annable played a Spanish-speaking student in Kindergarten Cop at age 5.
+Annable played Spanish-speaking student Rosa in Kindergarten Cop at age 5.
 She later starred in the TV series South Beach and October Road.
 She had a lead role in the 2007 Lifetime film Reckless Behavior: Caught on Tape, and Cloverfield, as well as an appearance in the comedy film Walk Hard, and the 2009 film The Unborn.

 In 2011, she played nurse Annie Miller in season five of Brothers & Sisters.
 Annable played Melanie Garcia on the comedy Breaking In as a series regular in its first season, appearing as a guest star thereafter.
 She joined the TV series House as Dr. Jessica Adams, and remained on the show until the finale in May 2012.

 In March 2014, Annable was cast as Trudy Cooper in the ABC series The Astronaut Wives Club.

 In 2017, she joined the main cast of the CW series Supergirl as Samantha Arias, a single mother who discovers that she shares origins with Supergirl and Superman, as well as Reign, the Kryptonian Worldkiller she was engineered to be.
 From 2021, she joined Walker as Geraldine Broussard, a friend of the Walker's and local barkeep.